firedrakeproject/firedrake/docs/source/parameters.rst

 For Developers: Branding the web interface
 ==========================================

-The HTML page header and footer is custom-configurable.
+The HTML page header and footer is user-configurable.
 By default, it contains the Firedrake logo and copyright information for Firedrake.

-To add custom HTML page header and/or footer, simply set the attributes ``html_header`` and/or ``html_footer`` as the HTML code of the page header and/or the page footer in the :class:`~firedrake.parameters.Parameters` instance.
+To add a custom HTML page header and/or footer, simply set the attributes ``html_header`` and/or ``html_footer`` of the :class:`~firedrake.parameters.Parameters` instance to strings containing the HTML code of the page header or footer respectively.

 Note that in order to include static files (stylesheets, images, etc.), you'll have to place them in a folder and use the following stytax to reference the